Wiggledance!: Production

 The Wiggles logo was updated to feature a yellow splotch background behind their name.
-The Wiggles still wore plain colored shirts in the video with short sleeves instead of long ones.
+The Wiggles still wore plain coloured shirts in the video with short sleeves instead of long ones.

 Due to copyright concerns, the song "Vini Vini" was removed after the video's initial release.
 The subsequent release of Wiggledance, while retaining the copyright year 1997, have removed this video and its introduction.
 Former Wiggles member Phillip Wilcher has mentioned that the Wiggles believed that the song was in the public domain but it was claimed by a French composer.

 On 4 April 2013, the Wiggles announced the addition of Wiggledance! to their Wiggle Time TV service.
 In 2019, the 1997 master was released into multiple segments on their YouTube channel as Classic Wiggles in multiple parts.